 BPL outdoor Wi-Fi zone pop-ups

-Outdoor Wi-Fi zone pop-ups will provide seating, shade, and lighting 24 hours a day at six Boston Public Libraries (BPL) in summer 2021.
-We're expanding on the free outdoor Wi-Fi already in use at 14 Boston Public Library locations.
+Boston Public Libraries (BPL) Outdoor Wi-Fi Zones provide free, outdoor Wi-Fi 24 hours a day at 14 locations.
 These pop-ups further our investment in digital equity.
 We want to make it easier to use and enjoy BPL’s critical free resources, including Wi-Fi, Chromebook rentals, computer assistance, and more.
 These pop-ups also provide much-needed shade and cooling areas to combat urban heat.

 Visit a Wi-Fi Pop-Up Location

 Borrow a Hotspot